followcrom/followcrom/README.md

     </td>
     <td style="background-color:#444; border-radius:10px; padding:10px; border:1px solid #FFF;">
       <h2 style="color:#FFF;">RanDOM WisDOM</h2>
-      🔗 Discover the power of perspective with impactful quotes from celebrated philosophers and mindful minds. <a href="https://followcrom.com" style="text-decoration:underline; color:#0FF;">followCrom website</a> to see all the projects I've been working on and get in touch.<br>
+      🔗 Discover the power of perspective with impactful quotes from celebrated philosophers and mindful minds. <a href="https://followcrom.com" style="text-decoration:underline; color:#0FF;">followCrom website</a> to see all the projects I've been working on and get in touch.<br><br>
       <span style="color:#FFF;">&#x1F4E6;</span> Get the code <a href="https://followcrom.com" style="text-decoration:underline; color:#0FF;">from the repo</a>.
     </td>
   </tr>